SAMO5484/get_clean_data_project/CodeBook.md

 - fBodyGyroMag
 - fBodyGyroJerkMag

+The first two variables are :

+- activity: the type of the activity done while recording data.
+(There are 6 types of activity)
+- subject: the subject doing the activity.
+(There are 30 different subjects that participated in the experiment)

 And the variables estimated for each signal are:

 - mean(): Mean value
 - std(): Standard deviation

-I have reshaped the dataset, so it shows, in each row, the average of each signal-variable pair for each combination of type of activity and subject (see README for more information about type of activity and subject)
+I have reshaped the dataset, so it shows the average of each signal-variable pair (columns) for each combination of type of activity and subject (rows).